micky008/CakePHP-2-Smarty-3-Helper-Plugin/README.md

-CakePHP 2 & Smarty 3
+CakePHP 3-beta-3 & Smarty 3
 ================

-A simple CakePHP 2.x Plugin to get up and running with Smarty 3.
+A simple CakePHP 3.0-beta3 Plugin to get up and running with Smarty 3.
-I have tested this with CakePHP 2.4 and above, but should work with little modification with anything above 2.x.
+I have tested this with CakePHP 3-beta3.
-If a `.tpl` file does not exist, it will fallback and look for a `ctp` file to render.
+Is a crap tricks but it's works.